Ronin2810/PiratesOfWeb_eLitmus/README.md

 2. Run the frontend application by moving in the backend directory:
     `cd frontend`
     `npm start`
+3. The backend server will be running on : `http://localhost:5000`

-3. Access the game through your web browser: `http://localhost:5555`
+4. Access the game through your web browser: `http://localhost:5555`

 ## Game Flow